privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

       - title: View Schedule
         content: "#"
 ---
-From June to August, young tech enthusiasts gathered to dive into the world of coding.
+The summer of 2023 at The Coding Space was a blast!
+From June to August, young tech enthusiasts gathered to dive into the world of coding and STEM.